Bradbury Thompson: Alphabet 26

-Thompson developed in 1950 a font called Alphabet 26 or a "monoalphabet," an alphabet whose uppercase and lowercase forms of each letter were identical, and case was expressed through letter size only.
-(In the conventional Latin alphabet, it is already so for letters like "o" and "O" or "s" and "S" but not for a/A, r/R, etc. His monoalphabet was a transitional serif (modelled after Baskerville) with lowercase a, e, m, and n mixed with uppercase B, D, F, G, H, I, J, K, L, P, Q, R, T, U, and Y. (The forms of C/c, O/o, S/s, V/v, W/w, X/x and Z/z are essentially the same in uppercase and lowercase letters to begin with.)
+In 1950, Thompson developed a typeface called Alphabet 26 or a "monoalphabet," an alphabet whose uppercase and lowercase forms of each letter were identical, and case was expressed through letter size only.
+His monoalphabet was a transitional serif, modelled after Baskerville, with lowercase a, e, m, and n mixed with uppercase B, D, F, G, H, I, J, K, L, P, Q, R, T, U, and Y. (The forms of C/c, O/o, S/s, V/v, W/w, X/x and Z/z are essentially the same in uppercase and lowercase letters to begin with, as well as the forms of U/u with various sans-serif typefaces.)
 The simplification was intended to make the letters of the alphabet more logical and intuitive, making the alphabet easier to learn and use.
 Thompson first published the alphabet in a Westvaco Inspirations for Printers.

-The set of letters for Alphabet 26 is:
+The set of letters for Alphabet 26 (normal and bold weights) is: